rogerhu/compsci_guides/01-Matrix.md

 ⏰ **Time to complete**:13 mins

 1. **U-nderstand**

-    1. How do we approach a neighboring cell?
+- How do we approach a neighboring cell?
 When we find the neighbor, we just ignore the visited position, this will lead you to find the new neighbor, and exactly level by level.

-    b.
-What should we keep track of when we visit a cell?
+- What should we keep track of when we visit a cell?
 Every time you visit a node, it will be from a path of predecessors that is of shortest distance to a zero.

-    c.
-What coordinates should we store?
+- What coordinates should we store?
 Store all the coordinates which have 1s.

     ```markdown
     HAPPY CASE